victorazzam/stash/Scripts/README.md

 Type out the contents of a file by simulating the necessary keyboard presses.

 ### unpack.py
-Copy files in a nested directory tree into a single directory.
+Copy files from a nested directory tree into a single directory.